What To Do If You Have An Accident At Work?

 Safety, Health and Welfare at Work Act 2005

 Every employer is obligated to ensure that their employees work in a safe environment for both full time employees and agency workers.
-An employee is obligated carry out their duties to a standard code of practice.
+An employee is obligated to carry out their duties to a standard code of practice.
 A health and safety breach in these responsibilities may lead to an accident.
 These responsibilities for both the employee and employer are governed by The Safety, Health and Welfare at Work Act 2005.
 Read more about employer responsibilities here.

 Statute of Limitations – Legal Time Frames